horovod/horovod/README.md

 ### NCCL 2 is not found during installation

-If you see the error message below, it means NCCL 2 was not found in standard libraries location.
+If you see the error message below, it means NCCL 2 was not found in the standard libraries location.
 If you have a directory where you installed NCCL 2 which has both `include` and `lib` directories containing `nccl.h` and `libnccl.so` respectively, you can pass it via `HOROVOD_NCCL_HOME` environment variable.
 Otherwise you can specify them separately via `HOROVOD_NCCL_INCLUDE` and `HOROVOD_NCCL_LIB` environment variables.